-- To ensure that the welfare and safety of students is paramount and that there is a climate of trust where disclosures are taken seriously and acted upon quickly - To seek out and heed the views and wishes of children, whether directly affected by safeguardingrelated issues or more broadly - To provide a curriculum by which students develop the knowledge and skills they need to stay safe and to recognise abuse - To establish and maintain an environment where students feel safe, secure, respected and valued, and which fosters resilience - To monitor students who are or may be at risk of significant harm, and ensure that we contribute to assessments of need and support plans for those students. - To ensure that students feel confident that there are adults in the school to whom they can talk if they are worried, and who will listen and ensure appropriate support - To ensure that all staff know their responsibilities in safeguarding students, and that there are clear procedures for reporting concerns - To ensure that staff feel they can talk and be listened to when they have concerns about the safety and well-being of a student - To ensure that all adults within our school have been checked (including DBS checking) as to their suitability to work with children and young people - To establish and maintain effective working relationships with other agencies involved in safeguarding children and young people a) Summary
+- To ensure that the welfare and safety of students is paramount and that there is a climate of trust where disclosures are taken seriously and acted upon quickly - To seek out and heed the views and wishes of children, whether directly affected by safeguardingrelated issues or more broadly - To provide help and support to meet the needs of children as soon as problems emerge. - To provide a curriculum by which students develop the knowledge and skills they need to stay safe and to recognise abuse - To establish and maintain an environment where students feel safe, secure, respected and valued, and which fosters resilience - To monitor students who are or may be at risk of significant harm, and ensure that we contribute to assessments of need and support plans for those students. - To ensure that students feel confident that there are adults in the school to whom they can talk if they are worried, and who will listen and ensure appropriate support - To ensure that all staff know their responsibilities in safeguarding students, and that there are clear procedures for reporting concerns - To ensure that staff feel they can talk and be listened to when they have concerns about the safety and well-being of a student - To ensure that all adults within our school have been checked (including DBS checking) as to their suitability to work with children and young people - To establish and maintain effective working relationships with other agencies involved in safeguarding children and young people a) Summary